Prophase: Movement of centrosomes

 During prophase in animal cells, centrosomes move far enough apart to be resolved using a light microscope.
 Microtubule activity in each centrosome is increased due to recruitment of γ-tubulin.
 Replicated centrosomes from interphase move apart towards opposite poles of the cell, powered by centrosome associated motor proteins.
 Interdigitated interpolar microtubules from each centrosome interact with each other, helping to move the centrosomes to opposite poles.

 Formation of the mitotic spindle

 Microtubules involved in the interphase scaffolding break down as the replicated centrosomes separate.
-The movement of centrosomes to opposite poles is accompanied in animal cells by the organization of individual radial microtubule arrays (asters) by each centromere.
+The movement of centrosomes to opposite poles is accompanied in animal cells by the organization of individual radial microtubule arrays (asters) by each centriole.
 Interpolar microtubules from both centrosomes interact, joining the sets of microtubules and forming the basic structure of the mitotic spindle.
 Plant cells do not have centrosomes and the chromosomes can nucleate microtubule assembly into the mitotic apparatus.
 In plant cells, microtubules gather at opposite poles and begin to form the spindle apparatus at locations called foci.
 The mitotic spindle is of great importance in the process of mitosis and will eventually segregate the sister chromatids in metaphase.